 Pivot Table

 So there you have it.
 The table widget is powerful.
-It can display a lot of information on both the simple table and the pivot table versions and can be tailored to illustrate the point your are emphasizing.
+It can display a lot of information on both the simple table and the pivot table versions and can be tailored to illustrate the point you are emphasizing.

 Did this answer your question?